Best Convertible Car Seat For Small Cars 2017 – Buyer’s Guide

 For most parents, this is a good deal.

-- You can opt for the rear or front-facing position: For the traditional ones, there’s only a rear-facing option which the American Academy of Pediatrics recommends for children up to two years old.
+For the traditional ones, there’s only a rear-facing option which the American Academy of Pediatrics recommends for children up to two years old.
 For the convertible, there’s a variation.

 And again, it saves you some serious cash because you don’t have to purchase another one if your child is old enough for the front-facing position.